ANSSI-FR/rust-guide/src/06_ffi.md

-A *trap representation* of a particular type is a representation (pattern of bits) that respects the type's representation constraints (such as size and alignment) but does not represent a valid value of this type.
+A *trap representation* of a particular type is a representation (pattern of bits) that respects the type's representation constraints (such as size and alignment) but does not represent a valid value of this type and lead to undefined behavior.

-A lot of Rust types have trap representations:
+In simple term, if a Rust variable is set to such an invalid value, anything can happen from simple program crash to arbitrary code execution.
+When writing safe Rust, this cannot happen (except through a bug in the Rust compiler).
+However, when writing unsafe Rust and in particular in FFI, it is really easy.

+In the following, **non-robust types** are types that have such trap representations (at least one).
+A lot of Rust types are non-robust, even among the C-compatible types:

 - `bool` (1 byte, 256 representations, only 2 valid ones),
 - references,
 - pointers,
 - function pointers,
 - enums,
+- floats (even if almost every language have the same understanding of what is a valid float),
-- compound types that contain a non-robust type.
+- compound types that contain a field of a non-robust type.

-In the following we called such types, *non-robust types*.
-On the other hand, integer types (`u*`/`i*`) for instance are *robust types*.
+ On the other hand, integer types (`u*`/`i*`), packed compound types that contain no non-robust fields, for instance are *robust types*.

 Non-robust types are a difficulty when interfacing two languages.
 It revolves into deciding **which language of the two is responsible in asserting the